Fionaweaver102/MySocialApp/README.md

 # Installation

 - Fork and clone this repository.
-Then cd into social-api, run 'rails s' to start the backend server; after that, cd into social-client and run 'npm start' to start the frontend server.
+- cd into social-api, run 'rails s' to start the backend server
+- cd into social-client and run 'npm start' to start the frontend server.

 # Description